Table of Contents[Hide][Show]

 - For acidic cooking, ceramic coated cast iron such as Le Creuset and Lodge are a good idea.
 Glass cookware is an excellent and very affordable option as well.
 Copper cookware is safe too, though it is quite pricey.
-Copper is something our bodies actually needs.
+Copper is something our bodies actually need.
 In addition, the amounts produced even under acidic cooking conditions are well within our dietary requirements (4).

 - After about a half dozen cooking cycles, the amount of nickel and chromium leached into food reaches a stable and far lower amount than at the start.
 As a result, it is recommended to thoroughly wash new stainless steel cookware and then put it through a number of cooking cycles with a weakly acidic solution.
 Half water and half white vinegar is a good mixture to use.
-Pasteurized or raw ACV may be used instead if you wish to avoid (GMO) corn derived products.
+Pasteurized or raw ACV may be used instead if you wish to avoid (GMO) corn-derived products.
 This process will remove the excess surface and outer layer metals.
 After this is done, cooking neutral or alkaline foods in stainless steel presents little risk.
 If you are exceptionally heavy metal sensitive, however, you may still wish to opt for non-stainless steel cookware for all meals.

 - For acidic foods, a significant amount of chromium and nickel continues to leach into food from stainless steel even after years of use.
 Hence, choose other kitchen equipment for these dishes!

 - Purchase only 304 or higher surgical stainless steel products.
 Avoid 200 series stainless steel.
 If you can afford it, 400 series is generally the best, but often pricey.